 Other competitors include the Mazda3, Nissan Sentra, Kia Spectra, Hyundai Elantra, Ford Focus and Chevy Cobalt.
 While each competitor offers a relatively good value — and some, like the Mazda, also provide a good driving experience — none combine all the positive attributes of the Civic in one vehicle.

-The Civic is built in two body styles, sedan and coupe.
+The Civic is built in two body styles, Honda Civic sedan and Honda Civic coupe.
 Both come in DX, LX, EX and EX-L trim levels, all with different price tags and features.
+All models feature a five-speed manual or automatic transmission.
 Compare the features and prices here, or look at the 2008 Civic side-by-side with the 2007 version here.
-There's also a hybrid version of the sedan, which gets 40/45 mpg city/highway.
-A high-performance Si model is available in both sedan and coupe body styles.
+There’s also a hybrid version of the sedan, which gets 40/45 mpg city/highway.
+A high-performance Si model is available in both sedan and coupe body styles with limited-slip differentials.
 (I reviewed the Si last year.)

-For this review, I tested a 2008 Civic EX-L with navigation.
+For this review, I tested a 2008 Honda Civic EX-L with navigation.